JohnBoahnerges/MSModApp/README.md

 Last updated: **March 07, 2017**

-Please read these Terms of Service ("Terms", "Terms of Service") **carefully** before using the https://github.com/JohnBoahnerges/MSModApp website (the "Service") operated by MS Mod App ("us", "we", or "our").
+Please read these Terms of Service ("Terms", "Terms of Service") **carefully** before using the https://github.com/JohnBoahnerges/MSModApp website (the "Service") operated by MS Team ("us", "we", or "our").

 Your access to and use of the Service is conditioned on your acceptance of and compliance with these Terms.
 These Terms apply to all visitors, users and others who access or use the Service.